Trauma Glossary 2: Ongoing Problems You May Have

 See also: Executive Dysfunction; Shame Spiral

-Tools for looping can be found in Master Toolbox 1
+Tools for looping can be found in Master Toolbox 1.

 Mental Processing Addiction: left-brain dissociation coping mechanism that becomes habit forming (habits form addictions).
-This is most seen in those who perpetually have a research/intellectual “interest of the moment” that swiftly consumes all of one’s time
+This is most seen in those who perpetually have a research/intellectual “interest of the moment” that swiftly consumes all of one’s time.

 See also: Dissociate -Left-Brain

 Negative Noticing: We all have “sensory filters” that determine whatever it is we are scanning for in our daily lives.
 Our beliefs/assumptions about the world determine what we notice and what we overlook in that process.
-Whatever it is we are scanning for is exactly what we will continue finding.
+Whatever it is we are scanning for is exactly what we will continue finding – a type of “confirmation bias”.
 In so doing, it determines how we respond to our environment and simultaneously, how our environment reciprocates.
 Where negative noticing in CPTSD is developed, I refer to this as the 1/10 Factor.
 Here’s how it works.
 Having ONE encounter with a person/situation that’s reminiscent of past trauma causes one to automatically guard against the next encounter, while simultaneously forgetting or minimizing the 9 other encounters that were positive.
 Over time, it clouds one’s perception of the world, as the person becomes less open or receptive to positive encounters; therefore, others respond with decreased openness and warmth.
 (The cliche “You get back whatever you put in” reigns supreme here.)
 Thus, feeding the hamster wheel of “confirmed” beliefs that the world is more threatening than welcoming.

 See also: Catastrophizing; Critic; Hyper-vigilance; Learned Helplessness

-Tools for negative noticing can be found in Master Toolbox 1
+Tools for negative noticing can be found in Master Toolbox 1.

-Tools for paradoxical breathing can be found in Master Toolbox 1
+Tools for paradoxical breathing can be found in Master Toolbox 1.

 Regression: a long-lasting flashback that endures and devolves up to weeks on end.